-The [REDACTED] have not been, and will not be, registered under the U.S. Securities Act or any state securities laws of the United States and may not be offered, sold, pledged or transferred within the United States, or to or for the account or benefit of U.S. persons, except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the U.S. Securities Act.
-The [REDACTED] may only be offered, sold or delivered outside the United States in offshore transactions in reliance on Regulation S. under the U.S. Securities Act.
+The [REDACTED] have not been, and will not be, registered under the U.S. Securities Act or any state securities laws of the United States and may not be offered, sold, pledged or transferred within the United States, except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the U.S. Securities Act.
+The Offer Shares may only be offered, sold or delivered outside the United States in offshore transactions in reliance on Regulation S. under the U.S. Securities Act.